 The digital wealth manager of the future has been added to your bookmarks.

 The digital wealth manager of the future

 The wheel of change is turning on the wealth management industry

-It is a fascinating time to work in the wealth management (WM) industry, a time of great challenges and great opportunities.
+It is a fascinating time to work in digital wealth management (WM), a time of great challenges and great opportunities.
 The WM industry today is certainly under considerable stress amidst the combined forces of demographics, technology, regulation and competition.